-David Hille handles disputes on behalf of international clients in cases involving complex contracts, securities, antitrust, intellectual property and class actions.
-He has significant international arbitration experience and represents sovereign and other clients in an array of proceedings, including those conducted according to ICDR, UNCITRAL, ICSID, ICC, SIAC and CPR rules.
+David Hille handles disputes on behalf of international clients in cases involving complex contracts, business torts, intellectual property and class actions in courts throughout the US.
+He also has signiﬁcant international arbitration experience and represents sovereign and other clients in an array of proceedings, including those conducted under ICDR, UNCITRAL, ICSID, ICC, SIAC and CPR rules.

-David has served in a number of leadership positions at the Firm.
+David has served in a number of leadership positions at the Firm, also in relation to the Firm's ESG and sustainability work.
 He has been head of the Firm's Disputes Section for the Americas and currently serves on the global Partnership Committee, the Firm's eight member, elected governance body.

 Sovereign wealth funds in a variety of international disputes